edehrgott/tpbranches/README.txt

 tpBranches is a is a 3 column theme with a horizontal menu across the header and a vertical menu on the left.
 The horizontal menu shows the top most menu items while the vertical menu shows the second and greater level menus.
-The sub menu by default also shows the top level menu as the first item; this can be supressed by giving the top level menu the class of 'hidden'.
+The sub menu by default also shows the top level menu as the first item; this can be suppressed by giving the top level menu the class of 'hidden'.
 The theme supports 2 widgetized sidebars on the right, and three widgetized areas in the footer.
 The center column is flexible and automatically adjusts for the current browser window width.